AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/privacy-requests.md

 The [Privacy Service](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html) supports two types of requests: data access and data deletion.

-Note: Privacy requests submitted through Privacy Service UI or API for Marketo Engage apply only to customers who have Marketo Engage + RT-CDP, B2B and B2P Editions.

 Let’s see how you can create Access and Delete requests.

 ## Required setup to send requests for Marketo Engage {#required-setup-to-send-requests-for-marketo-engage}

-To make requests to access and delete data for Marketo Engage, you must:
+To make requests to Access and Delete data for Marketo Engage, you must:

 1. Identify the following: